-Sanctions
+A. Sanctions

-Violations of this policy may result in disciplinary action, up to and including termination of an employee or expulsion of a student, subject to the relevant policies and procedures governing the disciplinary process applicable to the alleged perpetrator.
+Violations of this policy may result in disciplinary action, up to and including termination of an employee or expulsion of a student, subject to the relevant policies and procedures governing the disciplinary process applicable to the alleged Respondent.

-Safe Harbor
+B. Safe Harbor

-Notwithstanding the foregoing, a witness or victim of an incident of sexual misconduct who reports such incident in good faith will not be sanctioned by the College for admitting in the report to a violation of the College's Student Code of Conduct related to the use of drugs or alcohol.
+Notwithstanding the foregoing, a student witness or student victim of an incident of a violation of this policy who reports such incident in good faith will not be sanctioned by the College for admitting in the report to a violation of the College's Student Code of Conduct related to the use of drugs or alcohol.